 World Cup Watch

-As the FIFA World Cup 2026 approaches, Graphika is monitoring the digital landscape in real time, tracking influence operations, scams, brand attacks, and narrative warfare surrounding the world's biggest sporting event and bringing you the most up-to-date findings as they emerge.
+As the FIFA World Cup 2026 continues, Graphika is monitoring the digital landscape in real time, tracking influence operations, scams, brand attacks, and narrative warfare surrounding the world's biggest sporting event and bringing you the most up-to-date findings as they emerge.

 Latest Intelligence - What We're Seeing Right Now

-Major global sporting events don't just attract fans — they attract bad actors.
+Major global sporting events don't just attract fans, they attract bad actors.
 Graphika's intelligence platform monitors the full digital landscape in real time, giving brands, sponsors, communications teams, and security professionals the visibility they need to detect threats early and respond with confidence.

 Russian Media, Pro-Kremlin Actors Cast US Travel and Ticket Restrictions as Undermining, Causing Chaos for World Cup